-Law Natural feature Protected Types of activities regulated Freshwater wetlands Freshwater Wetlands Protection Act.
+Law Natural feature Protected Types of activities regulated Freshwater Wetlands Protection Act, N.J.S.A.
+13:9B (rules at N.J.A.C.
+7:7A) Freshwater wetlands Disturbance or destruction of water level, soil or vegetation, such as by draining, filling, or clearing Transition areas or "buffers" around freshwater wetlands Same activities as in freshwater wetlands, except that normal property maintenance is allowed Lakes, ponds, rivers, streams, etc. Discharge of dredged or fill material Flood Hazard Area Control Act (stream encroachment).
 N.J.S.A.
-13.9B (rules at N.J.A.C.
-7:7A) Transition areas or "buffers" around freshwater wedlands Same activities as in freshwater wetlands, except that normal property maintenance is allowed Lakes, ponds, rivers, streams, etc. Discharge of dredged or fill material Flood Hazard Area Control Act (stream encroachment) N.J.S.A.
 58:16A (rules at N.J.A.C.
 7:13) Rivers, lakes, and streams, and their flood plains Any construction activity or human land disturbance, such as placement of structures or fill, excavation, dredging Coastal Area Facility Review Act (CAFRA), N.J.S.A.
 13:19 (rules at N.J.A.C.
-7:7 and 7:7E) Most shore areas south of Cheesequake Creek and along the Delaware south of Kilcohook National Wildlife Refuge Development activities, Including excernition, grading, filling, and site preparation, and construction or plant and structures, including docks, but/sheads, shore protects structures, including docks, but/sheads, shore protects structures, including offset mity homes, residential development and commercial or industrial facilities Waterfront Development Act.
-N.J.S.A.
-125-3 (rules at N.J.A.C.
-7:7 and 7:7E) All land within or under tidally flowed waters throughout New Jersey, and in addition land adjacent to tidally flowed waters outside the CAFRA area, up to a maximum of 500 feet from the high water line Wetlands Act of 1970, N.J.S.A.13.9A (rules at N.J.A.C.
+7:7 and 7:7E) Most shore areas south of Cheesequake Creek and along the Delaware south of Kilcohook National Wildlife Refuge Development activities, including excavation, grading, filling, and site preparation; and construction or placement of structures, including docks, bulkheads, shore protection structures, single family homes, residential developments, and commercial or industrial facilities Waterfront Development Act, N.J.S.A.
+12:5-3 (rules at N.J.A.C.
+7:7 and 7:7E) All land within or under tidally flowed waters throughout New Jersey; and in addition land adjacent to tidally flowed waters outside the CAFRA area, up to a maximum of 500 feet from the high water line Wetlands Act of 1970, N.J.S.A.13:9A (rules at N.J.A.C.
 7:7 and 7:7E) Wetlands shown on the DEP Coastal Wetland Maps Placement of structures or fill, excavation or dredging, application of pesticides Tidelands Act, N.J.S.A.
 12:3-1 Lands that are now tidally flowed, or were formerly tidally flowed (unless specifically granted to another owner by the State) Placement of a structure that will exist for more than ten days, excavation, dredging

-From the "Guide to New Jersey's Coastal Permitting Program" - NJ DEP Updated with links to legislation in Adobe PDF format - If you want the complete legal text for any of the laws, click on the corresponding link and view the PDF document.
+- From the "Guide to New Jersey's Coastal Permitting Program" NJ DEP - Updated with links to legislation in Adobe PDF format If you want the complete legal text for any of the laws, click on the corresponding link and view the PDF document.